-No, it doesn’t. oTranscribe is designed to make the manual task of transcribing audio a little less painful.
+Sorry!
+It doesn’t. oTranscribe makes the manual task of transcribing audio a lot less painful.
+But you still have to do the transcription.

 Try the following steps: